 Keys for the oar store are obtained in exchange for a £5 deposit and are available from the office or the bar.
 Members may lock their oars in the store.

 Brightlingsea Harbour Commissioners run a water taxi service from the north and south pontoons and the visitors' moorings.
-The water taxi can be contacted on 07535 508 537 or VHF channel 37 /M1, when in operation.
-For times click here for www.brightlinseaharbour.org/water_taxi
+The water taxi can be contacted on VHF channel 68, when in operation.
+For times click here for www.brightlinseaharbour.org/water-taxi/

 Situated on Westmarsh Point at the entrance to Brightlingsea Creek, Bateman's Tower is used exclusively by Colne Yacht Club for race officer duties for races on the River Colne and its estuary.